 MU 221.
-Aural Theory III A A continuation of MU 123 dealing with more advanced aspects of ear training including melodic, harmonic, and formal perception as well as sightsinging skills.
-Prerequisite: MU 122 or permission of instructor.
+Aural Theory III

+A continuation of MU 123 dealing with more advanced aspects of ear training including melodic, harmonic, and formal perception as well as sightsinging skills.

 MU 222.
-Aural Theory IV A A continuation of MU 221 dealing with the more advanced aspects of ear training including melodic, harmonic, and formal perception as well as sightsinging skills.
+Aural Theory IV

+A continuation of MU 221 dealing with the more advanced aspects of ear training including melodic, harmonic, and formal perception as well as sightsinging skills.